SystemsApproach/ops/control.rst

 An alternative would be to introduce a second external-facing API, and a small translation layer between the auto-generated internal API and the external API.
-The shim layer would function a shock absorber, mitigating the frequent bumps that might occur in the internal API.
+The shim layer would function as a shock absorber, mitigating the frequent bumps that might occur in the internal API.
 Of course, this presumes the external-facing API is relatively stable, which is problematic if the reason the models are changing in the